codingguy1/Pacemaker/README.md

 8. (Done!)
-Additional Features, Add any if you want Implement any other requirements you elicit from the documentation that is not explicitly stated in this assignment document
+Additional Features, Add any if you want Implement any other requirements you elicit from the documentation that is not explicitly stated in this assignment document enter key used as a shortcut to log in button delet user button for remove existing users